Syed007Hassan/tinCat-Website/README.md

 # tinCat-Website
-Made a demo website (to find your favourite cat nearby).
+Made a fully responsive demo website (to find your favourite cat nearby).